 12. No computers or email or text- People used have to use a pen and write letters through the mail.

 100 years ago the new things at that time can seem foreign to us today.

-Camping out in 1918.This couple pose in an early version of American Gothic, with a groundhog killed on their Manchester farm.It's dinner!
-No microwave TV dinner.
-Note: Photo taken circa 1914, from a family photo album.This is a 1920’s refrigerator.
+Here is an early motorhome, built in 1926.This is a 1920’s refrigerator.
 Only the elite could afford such a thing.
 Most still had the old ice boxes.